 Please note that this is an office-based internship.
 The A.R.T. does not offer internships in acting, directing, design, or voice.

-Education and Community Programs interns will assist in cultivating relationships between the theater and local schools and nonprofit organizations.
+Education and Engagement interns will assist in cultivating relationships between the theater and local schools and nonprofit organizations.
 They will also assist in the design, development, and execution of enrichment programs for students and audiences of all ages, linking the A.R.T.’s work on stage to a variety of themes, social issues, and/or curricular connections.
 Applicants must have a primary interest in community engagement and should also have strong written and oral communication skills.
-Experience with production research and/or dramaturgy is highly desired.
-Experience with high-school lesson planning and arts education is a plus, though this is not a teaching artist program.

 The Development Intern is an integral member of a development team charged with raising $4.5M in annual contributed support for the theater.
 The Development Intern participates in implementing strategies that will enable the A.R.T. to aggressively increase its base of contributed support.
 This is a unique opportunity to develop skills fundamental to successful non-profit fundraising and arts administration, while learning the day-to-day functions of a professional theater’s development department.

 Working with the Directors of Marketing, Public Relations, and Audience Development, the interns gain valuable experience in developing a long-term marketing and audience development strategy and running day-to-day operations.
 The marketing and public relations intern assists in the planning and execution of individual and group ticket sales initiatives.
 Candidates with business experience in general management, sales, marketing, or public relations are preferred.
 Candidates should work well with people and have general office skills.